Experimental rock: West Coast: California's L.A. and San Francisco Scene

 In the opinion of Stuart Rosenberg, the first "noteworthy" experimental rock group was the Mothers of Invention, formed in 1964 by composer Frank Zappa.
 Greene recognises the group's debut album, Freak Out!, as marking the "emergence of the 'avant-rock' studio album."
 Also, Rosenberg described the Velvet Underground as "even further out of step with popular culture than the early recordings of the Mothers of Invention".
 (Note: According to Clash Music, the group's debut March 1967 album The Velvet Underground & Nico was the first art rock record.)
 According to author Kelly Fisher Lowe, Zappa "set the tone" for experimental rock with the way he incorporated "countertextural aspects [...] calling attention to the very recordedness of the album."
 His 1968 album We're Only in It for the Money, was praised by Barret Hansen in an April 1968 review for Rolling Stone, as the most "advanced" rock album released up to that date, though not necessarily the "best".
 In 1969, the release of Captain Beefheart's album Trout Mask Replica, produced by and released on Frank Zappa's record label Straight Records, marked a foundational moment for experimental rock music, with the Guardian stating, "Trout Mask Replica remains the standard by which almost all experimental rock music is judged, its reputation as a fearsomely difficult listen undimmed by the passing of time or its influence."
+Pitchfork stated that the album "set an unmatched standard for avant-rock".
 Other West Coast underground experimental rock acts included Vito & the Hands, the Gas Company, the Inrhodes, the Urban Renewal Project, the United States of America, the Ethix and Fifty Foot Hose.
-Among the most influential were the Residents, formed in San Francisco in 1966.
+Among the most influential were the Residents, formed in San Francisco in 1969.

+Across the world

 By the mid-to late 1960s, the rise of San Francisco's psychedelic rock scene led to the wider popularization of psychedelia and psychoactive drugs like LSD, across the United States, inspiring bands to explore more experimental approaches to rock music.
 Subsequently, genres such as art rock, progressive rock, and later art pop would emerge during this period.
 (Note: Martin believes: "almost everything that is interesting and creative in rock music that comes after about 1970 is influenced one way or another by progressive rock".
 Specific influences on rock musicians were: improvement in musicianship, broad eclecticism, utopianism, romanticism, and a commitment to experimentation.)
 In Canada, Nihilist Spasm Band formed as a self-described "noise" band, while in Texas, Red Krayola emerged, with Pitchfork later retrospectively labelling them "likely the most experimental band of the 1960s".
 Commercially successful groups such as the Doors would also incorporate avant-garde influences into their music.
+In Brazil, Os Mutantes formed as part of the Tropicália movement.